artasparks/gpub/notes.md

   - How is the diagram cropped?
   - Is there text (commentary) shown?
   - How should problem-answers be handled?
+  - Autorotation: probably a GLift feature

 - __Contextual Diagram Placement__: Right now, there is no logic around the way diagrams are placed within a page.
-However, being smarter about diagram placement means having
+However, being smarter about diagram placement means having higher diagram density and lower costs.

 - __Smart Go Support__: SmartGo support would be awesome.
-It only targets iOS and OSX, but it's definitely on my radar.
+It only targets iOS and OSX, but I the integration is much easier than a full PDF.

 - __Better Cropping__: Only for game commentary.
 It would sometimes be nice to crop a diagram as tightly as possible (crop based only on the variation, not